WolfTech-Innovations/cybr/README.md

 ## Our Team

--- Chris F. - Head of cybr Development Team and the one behind it's resilient computing experience for its users.
+-- Christopher F. - CEO and Head of cybr Development Team and the one behind it's resilient computing experience for its users.

+-- Joseph D. - Head of HR and marketing

+-- Christopher (2 > Diff employee) - Programming department

 ## Legal Stuff: